What is a forward contract?

 • Limited Secondary Market: Forward contracts are not easily transferable, and there is typically no established secondary market for them.
 Both parties are obligated to fulfill the terms of the contract unless they mutually agree to cancel or offset it.

 Forward contracts are widely used by businesses and investors to manage and hedge against the risks associated with price fluctuations in various financial markets, commodities, or currencies.
-While they offer flexibility, customization, and tailored risk management, they also expose participants to counterparty risk and lack the liquidity and transparency found in standardized exchange-traded futures contracts.
+While they offer flexibility, customization, and tailored risk management, they also expose participants to counterparty risk and lack the and transparency found in standardized exchange-traded futures contracts.